promin04/pramool/README.md

 - **User** will be a follower automatically when user bid a new height price.
 - **Seller** can not bid.
 - **User** who take a new height price can not bid repeatedly untill other user bid a new height price.
+- If **User** bid a new height and time remaining less than 15 minutes.
+The time remaining will be reset to 15 minutes.

 **Comment**